S3-working-group/s3-practical-guide/docs/all.md

 #### Principle 8 – Invest in Learning

-**_Ensure the people grow competence and skill, so that they develop, their contribution remains valuable and the organization can evolve._**
+**_Support everyone in developing their competence and skill, so that their contribution remains valuable and the organization can evolve._**

 Essential patterns to help you achieve this: